J.D. Davis Player Props: Giants vs. Padres

 The San Francisco Giants, including J.D.
-Davis (batting .296 in his past 10 games, with a double, a triple, a home run, three walks and six RBI), take on starting pitcher Seth Lugo and the San Diego Padres at Oracle Park, Tuesday at 9:45 PM ET.
+Davis (hitting .276 in his past 10 games, with a double, a triple, a home run, three walks and six RBI), take on starter Yu Darvish and the San Diego Padres at Oracle Park, Wednesday at 9:45 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Padres.
+In his previous game he had a one-hit showing (1-for-4) against the Padres.

 J.D.
 Davis Game Info & Props vs. the Padres